chumnend/pook/README.md

 DATABASE_TEST_URL= # database string to database used for integration tests
 ```

 4) This step is only needed if you plan to work on the React app.
-Go into the client folder ie. `cd client/` and copy run `cp env.example .env` and then open the `.env` and fill out the following fields,
+Go into the react folder ie. `cd react/` and copy run `cp env.example .env` and then open the `.env` and fill out the following fields,

 ```
 NODE_ENV= # production, dev or test